 Providing that you can avoid looking out of the window while doing so.

-Koya Soho has a rotating list of blackboard specials which change daily (and which might include sake steamed hake, or cured monkfish sashimi), plus a 25-seater wood counter overlooking a traditional Japanese open noodle kitchen in which you’ll spot chefs busily preparing your meal.
+Koya Soho has a rotating list of blackboard specials which change daily (and which might include sake-steamed hake, or cured monkfish sashimi), plus a 25-seater wood counter overlooking a traditional Japanese open kitchen, in which you’ll spot noodle chefs busily preparing your meal.

-Expect to enjoy dishes like udon with mushrooms and walnut miso; pork belly cooked in golden cider and umami broth; and ‘English breakfast’ udons of bacon, egg and shiitake mushrooms.
+Expect to enjoy dishes like udon with mushrooms and walnut miso; pork belly cooked in golden cider and umami broth; sweet tofu and spring onion; and Koya Soho’s signature ‘English breakfast’ udon bowls of bacon, egg and shiitake mushrooms.
 To drink: beer, sake and shochu; plus homemade Japanese barley and hot ginger teas.

-In summary: the next time you feel like enjoying perfectly-executed udon noodles (prepared in front of your very eyes) in what feels like an authentic Japanese noodle bar, you can either go to Koya… or to Japan.
+In summary: the next time you feel like enjoying perfectly-executed udon noodles (prepared in front of your very eyes) in what feels like an authentic Japanese noodle bar, you can either go to Koya Soho… or to Japan.

 Koya Soho | 50 Frith Street, Soho, W1D 4SQ